Disappearance of Melanie Ethier: Social media

 Celine Ethier created a Facebook page entitled "Let's Work Together to Find Melanie Ethier" on 11 August 2009 to raise awareness for her daughter's case.
 Ethier has concentrated her search for Melanie online, telling reporters in 2015 that "I feel that Facebook, because it is so known to everybody, it's going to give Melanie more exposure" and "I am going to get the tip that I need to be able to find her".
 As her mother never directly revealed any details about the investigation to her, Jessie Ethier learned much of what she knows about the case from interactions on the Facebook page.

 In January 2020, the Ontario Provincial Police released a series of videos on historical and unsolved criminal cases including the disappearance of Melanie Ethier, interviewing her mother Celine Ethier as well as Detective Sergeant Lisa Laxton and Detective Inspector Rob Matthews from the OPP.

 Interest in the case increased in September 2020 when Michael Jolicoeur, a medium, began posting vlogs to his YouTube channel claiming to have been contacted by the spirit of Melanie Ethier.

 Criticism of police

-Police have been criticized for their unfair treatment of the friends who Melanie Ethier spent the day with on 28 September 1996.
-The boys were treated harshly by police, who sometimes questioned them at school and without any parents present.
-Ethier's female friend, who reported that she encountered a suspicious vehicle after leaving the Pine Avenue residence, was only questioned informally by officers in a parking lot.

-Michael Andrew Arntfield, a professor of criminology at the University of Western Ontario and former police detective, criticized the OPP in 2017 and again in 2020 for withholding details about the case from the public which could engage tipsters or other people who may not know they have pertinent information that investigators are unaware of.
-Arntfield also questioned the Ontario government's strategy of offering a monetary reward for information that would resolve the case, suggesting that the funds could be better used incentivizing persons involved in the drug trade to come forward as informers.
-In 2020, the hosts of the true crime podcast Shedding Light also criticized the investigation for inefficiently handling resources and inconsistently reporting facts related to the case.

 Editorials by staff at the Temiskaming Speaker newspaper criticized law enforcement and the government of Canada for not expanding the National DNA Data Bank of Canada to include missing persons and unidentified remains, which may have stymied investigations like the Ethier case.
 Celine Ethier also criticized the federal government for voting down legislation which would expand the DNA database.
 In 2019, another editorial in the paper praised the passage of the Missing Persons Act on 1 July 2019.

 OPP Detective Constable Bill Deverell has refuted criticism that the police overlooked tips and didn't consider every possible lead in the investigation.